arananet/pistorm/hardware/readme.md

 ![alt text](https://github.com/arananet/pistorm/blob/main/hardware/pistormrelocated.png?raw=true)

+## Female connector for pi

+You need a female 2x20 2.54" connector with long pins because you need to lift the female pin from the pcb at least 5mm in order to avoid USB connectors from PI3B and the rest to hit the Denise chip.

 # Bom & Pick and place files

 There are two files, one is the bom files based on the lcsc references and the other is a pick and place file for the pcb manufacturer.
 The format of these excels are JLCPCB friendly.